jabrell/sweet_validation/README_DEV.md

 # Environment setup

 We use [uv](https://docs.astral.sh/uv/) for dependency management.

-Use
+To create an environment with all dev dependencies you can use (also with poetry or pip):
 ``
+uv pip install -r requirements_dev.txt
+``

+To use the lock file, use
+``
 uv sync
 ``

-to create an environment with all dev dependencies.

 # Pre-commit hooks
 We use pre-commit hooks.
 Linting and formatting takes place before pushing.
 To